-Please note: Due to scheduled maintenance, order fulfillment processing will be delayed March 23th, 9:00 AM ET - 11:00 AM ET.
+Please note: Due to scheduled maintenance, many NCEI systems will be unavailable December 12th, 7:00 AM ET - 11:00 AM ET.
 We apologize for any inconvenience.

 Radar is an object detection system that uses radio waves to determine the range, altitude, direction of movement, and speed of objects.
 The antenna transmits pulses of radio waves or microwaves, which bounce off any object in their path.
 The object returns a tiny part of the wave's energy to a dish or antenna.
 For more information about how radar functions, please refer to the Introduction To Doppler Radar and Radar FAQ produced by NOAA's National Weather Service.